PhD and Combined MD/PhD in Biomedical Engineering

 Students pursuing the combined MD/PhD in Biomedical Engineering must complete the degree requirements in both schools.
 MD/PhD students typically complete the first two years of the medical school preclinical curriculum while also performing one or more research rotations, then the remaining requirements for the doctoral degree, and finally the clinical training years of the medical degree.
-The department generally gives graduate course credits for some of the medical school courses toward fulfillment of course requirements for the PhD degree.
-This is arranged on an individual basis between the student, their academic adviser and the director of doctoral studies.
+The department generally gives graduate course credits for some of the medical school courses toward the fulfillment of course requirements for the PhD degree.
+This is arranged on an individual basis between the student, their academic adviser and the Director of Doctoral Studies.